parsa-ra/LatentPlayInterface/README.md

 ## Sample#1: Adding Embedding as a new column
 Following script will extract the embedding of the `image` column in our dataset and save it in new `resnet18` column.
-Optionally you can download the dataset with pre-calculated embedding from [here]().
+Optionally you can download the dataset with pre-calculated embedding from release.

 ```bash
 python3 add_embedding.py datasets/fairface2latentplay.hf